wp-plugins/welcome-email-editor/readme.txt

 V3.4 - 22/05/12 - Minor update.. added [date] and [time] shortcodes to the template

-V3.5 - 29/05/12 - Major update.. added official support for the Wordpress multisite welcome email and password reminder system.
-Each blog can set their own welcome email message discreetly.
+V3.5 - 16/01/13 - Minor update..
+Found conflict with S2Member where the FROM address information wasnt being respected.
+Fixed the conflict

 == Installation ==